 Square Bridge is an integration application hosted by Square.
 It allows you to use your Square account or Square Point of Sale (POS) system to take payments and manage customers, inventory, orders, and bank transfers while syncing the relevant data with your existing ERP system.
-At this time, Square Bridge provides data synchronization with Oracle NetSuite, Microsoft Dynamics 365 Business Central, and SAP Business One.
+Square Bridge provides data synchronization with Oracle NetSuite and Microsoft Dynamics 365 Business Central, and doesn't require developer resources.

 To use Square Bridge or a payments extension with your external system, you must complete an onboarding process with a Square account manager.
 Onboarding an integration involves: